An Ozempic-Style Implant for Cats Just Entered Trials

-Scientists have developed a weight loss drug for chubby cats: it works like OzempicWeight loss vaccines have revolutionized obesity treatment in humans.
-Now, researchers have created a drug similar to Ozempic for cats: OKV-119.
+Scientists have developed a weight-loss drug for overweight cats: it works like OzempicWeight-loss drugs have transformed obesity treatment in people.
+Now researchers are testing a similar drug for cats, called OKV-119.

 What do we know about the cat slimming drug?

-cat in the hands of veterinarians
+a cat in veterinarians' hands

 Some studies have shown that GLP-1 medications developed for humans can reduce appetite and promote weight loss in cats and dogs.
-There is also evidence that the drug OVK-119 is safe for cats, but clinical proof of its effectiveness in treating feline obesity is still lacking.
+There is also evidence that the drug OKV-119 is safe for cats, but clinical proof of its effectiveness in treating feline obesity is still lacking.

 For this new study, OKAVA hopes to recruit over 50 cats, with at least two-thirds of the furry participants receiving the implant.

-Researchers will monitor the cats’ weight loss over three months, and at the owners’ request, for up to six months.
+Researchers will monitor the cats’ weight loss over three months, and, at the owners’ request, for up to six months.

 If the drug proves successful, developers will begin larger clinical trials next year and submit an application for approval to the U.S. Food and Drug Administration (FDA).

-This means that cats could start receiving weight loss injections by 2028 or 2029.
+This means that cats could start receiving weight-loss injections by 2028 or 2029.
 For pet owners and veterinarians struggling to manage their pets’ weight, this could be a significant breakthrough.

-cat eating from a bowl
+A cat eating from a bowl.

-Dr. Michael Klotsman, CEO of OKAVA, stated: “Caloric restriction, or fasting, is one method of extending life and improving metabolic health in cats that has proven effective, but it is very difficult to maintain.
+Dr. Michael Klotsman, CEO of OKAVA, said: “Caloric restriction, or fasting, is one method of extending life and improving metabolic health in cats that has proven effective, but it is very difficult to maintain.
 The OKV-119 drug is designed to mimic many of the physiological effects of fasting without requiring significant changes to the diet.”

 Photo: Openverse